On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

 \subsection{Overhead evaluation}

-Following the description given in Sect.~\ref{sec:paradigms}, we show the frame structures of the communication paradigms under study in Fig.~\ref{fig:data-frames}, where the rows represent the time horizon of the packets travelling on the different channels (first three rows) and the configuration loading time at the \gls{risc} (last row).
-The time horizon is obtained assuming that all the operations span multiple numbers of \glspl{tti}, each of duration of $T$ seconds, where $\lceil\tau / T\rceil \in \mathbb{N}$ is the total number of \glspl{tti} in a frame.
-At the beginning of each \gls{tti}, if the \gls{risc} loads a new configuration, the first $\tau_s$ seconds of data might be lost, due to the unpredictable response of the channel during this switching time.
-When needed, we will consider a guard period of $\tau_s$ seconds in the overhead evaluation to avoid data disruption.
-Remember that the \gls{risc} loads the widebeam crtl configuration any time it is in an idle state, \emph{i.e.}, at the beginning of the Setup and Acknowledgement phases (see the ``RISC'' row of Fig.~\ref{fig:data-frames}).
+Following the description of Section~\ref{sec:paradigms}, we present in Fig.~\ref{fig:data-frames} the frame structures of the two considered communication paradigms used to evaluate the induced overhead, where the rows represent the time horizon of the packets traveling on the different channels (first three rows) and the configuration loading time at the \gls{risc} (last row).
+The time horizon is obtained assuming that all the operations span multiple numbers of \glspl{tti}, each of duration of $T$ seconds with $\lceil\tau / T\rceil \in \mathbb{N}$ being the total number of \glspl{tti} in a frame.
+At the beginning of each \gls{tti}, if the \gls{risc} loads a new configuration, the first $\tau_s$ seconds of data might be lost due to the unpredictable response of the channel during this switching period.
+When needed, we consider a guard period of $\tau_s$ seconds in the overhead evaluation to avoid data disruption.
+Remember that the \gls{risc} loads the \gls{ctrl} configuration any time it is in an idle state, \emph{i.e.}, at the beginning of the Initialization and Setup phases.